top of page

 Dog on Topanga Beach

 Local septic systems were not identified as a contributing problem in the 2015 report, however the closed septic systems used by the onsite ranger residence within the Topanga Ranch Motel and business leases on the north side of PCH are outdated and require frequent pumping.
-Improving these systems will be addressed during the environmental analysis.
+Improving these systems was addressed during the environmental analysis and onsite advanced wastewater treatment was identified.

 Concerns About Project Effects

 • There are some project elements that would have the potential to affect adjacent properties.
 These are typically associated with noise, light, dust or traffic caused by the project during construction, effects on traffic after project completion, and changes to the beach such as potential water quality impacts or changes in topography.
-The project is required to complete an Environmental Impact Report/Environmental Assessment (EIR/EA) document that will analyze in detail the potential for each alternative to cause positive or negative effects.
+The project completed an Environmental Impact Report document that analyzed in detail the potential for the project to cause positive or negative effects.
 This includes potential effects on adjacent residences.
-The document would also identify the measures that would be taken to avoid, minimize and mitigate any significant impacts.
+The document also identified the measures that would be taken to avoid, minimize and mitigate any significant impacts.

-A project element is to maintain four lanes of traffic on PCH at all times, and construction would cease during Red Flag days.
-Contractors will be required to comply with a Construction Traffic Management Plan which will integrate all requirements of the City of Malibu Emergency Evacuation and Los Angeles County evacuation plans.
-Details on this will be provided in the Noise, Water Quality, Air Quality, and Traffic sections of the EIR/EA.
+A project element is to maintain four lanes of traffic on PCH at all times.
+Contractors will be required to comply with a Construction Traffic Management Plan which will integrate requirements of the City of Malibu Emergency Evacuation and Los Angeles County evacuation plans as well as Caltrans standards.
+Details on this will be provided in the Noise, Water Quality, Air Quality, and Traffic sections of the EIR.

 Impacts to water quality are expected to be negligible during construction and improved post implementation.
-Potential water quality impacts from construction would be managed by standard Best Management Practices (BMPs), which would likely include working in a contained area so that pollutants do not enter the greater lagoon or ocean, and storage of chemicals and maintenance of vehicles away from open water areas of the lagoon.
-The Water Quality section of the EIR/EA would address these concerns.
+Potential water quality impacts from construction would be managed by standard Best Management Practices (BMPs), which would include working in a contained area so that pollutants do not enter the greater lagoon or ocean, and storage of chemicals and maintenance of vehicles away from open water areas of the lagoon.
+Permeable surfaces will be incorporated in developed areas to capture and allow percolation of rainwater.
+The Water Quality section of the EIR addressed these concerns.

-The aesthetic, biological, and recreation values of the beach adjacent to the residences are likely to be improved.
-This would be analyzed in detail in the Aesthetics, Biological Resources, and Recreation sections of the environmental document.
+The aesthetic, biological, and recreation values of the beach adjacent to the residences would be improved.
+This was analyzed in detail in the Aesthetics, Biological Resources, and Recreation sections of the environmental document.

-• Alternatives 2-4 will all increase the size of the beach by modifying the Topanga Beach access road and removing the fill on the west side of the lagoon.
-Alternative 4 creates the most beach space by also moving the Pacific Coast Highway bridge slightly north allowing beach facilities to be shifted inland.
-Acreages for beach space will be estimated for each alternative in the project environmental documents and further refined during the design phase.
+• The Preferred Hybrid Alternative 3A will increase the size of the beach by modifying the Topanga Beach access road and removing the fill on the west side of the lagoon.
+One acre of additional beach area was estimated in the project environmental documents and will be further refined during the design phase.

-• ADA access is maintained as part of each alternative.
+• ADA access is maintained as part of the preferred alternative.
 ADA compliant trail sections will be developed as part of the project.

-• No change to the surf break or beach berm is expected under any alternative.
+• No change to the surf break or beach berm is expected under the preferred alternative.
 The restoration excavation will not occur on the existing beach berm that separates the lagoon and ocean.
 There will be no change to the natural breaching pattern, which is driven by storm events.
 The project is not expected to affect the existing cobble dominated shoreline which is responsible for the surf conditions.
-A study is being conducted to assess the potential of the project to affect the beach morphology and surf conditions and will be included in the project EIR.
+A study was conducted to assess the potential of the project to affect the beach morphology and surf conditions and is included in the project EIR.

 Surfers at Topanga Beach in 2021.
 Photo by RCDSMM Stream Team

 Surfers at Topanga Beach in 2021.
-Photo by RCDSMM Stream Team.
+Photo by RCDSMM.

 Prior to the start of construction, a new parking and interpretive area will be developed along the western side of Topanga Canyon Blvd within Topanga State Park.
 The bus stops will be improved to make them more visible and welcoming.
 New stairs will be added to make beach access near the intersection safe and provide closer access to the east cove beach.